Ivan Ivankov: 1997–2004

 Ivankov's Achilles injury required serious rehabilitation, reconstructive surgery and muscle grafts, and months of physical therapy.
-His condition was considered to be career-ending, however, only a year after rupturing his Achilles, Ivankov returned to win his second all-around gold medal at the 1997 World Championships.
+His condition was considered to be career-ending; however, only a year after rupturing his Achilles, Ivankov returned to win his second all-around gold medal at the 1997 World Championships.
 One year later, he won the all-around at the Goodwill Games in New York City.

 In 2000, Ivankov competed in the 2000 Olympics where he finished 4th in the all-around, and 5th in the individual parallel bars and still rings event finals.

 In 2001, Ivankov led the Belarusian team to the gold medal at the World Championships in Ghent, Belgium.
-Individually he finished second all-around, just shy from an unprecedented third world all-around title.
+Individually, he finished second all-around, just shy of an unprecedented third world all-around title.

 Two years later, Belarus finished 13th at the World Championships in Anaheim, failing to qualify a full team to the 2004 Olympics in Athens.
 Ivankov competed in Athens as an individual.

 After competing at the 2005 and 2006 World Championships, Ivankov decided to retire from international competition.
 He still performs in exhibitions worldwide.

-Post-competitive work
+Post-gymnastics career

 Ivankov resided in Oklahoma and coached at the Bart Conner Gymnastics Academy.
 In 2009, he accepted a coaching job for the Illinois Fighting Illini men's gymnastics team.
 In 2012, he was awarded the National Assistant Coach of the Year award as the Fighting Illini won the 2012 NCAA Men's Gymnastics Championship.
 As of 2019, he is also now a coach for Champions Gymnastics Academy in Katy, TX.

-In 2019 he was inducted into the International Gymnastics Hall of Fame.
+In 2019, he was inducted into the International Gymnastics Hall of Fame, which described him as "the prototype of the ideal gymnast."

+In December 2025, he visited his former gymnastics school in Minsk, Belarus.
+In an interview, he said that Belarusian athletes having to compete under the title of Individual Neutral Athletes is a "humiliation," and that it was because international sporting federations were "putting a spoke in the wheels."

 Personal life

 In 2001, Ivankov married Suzyanna, an aerobics instructor and Belarusian television personality.
 They divorced in 2007, and he remarried the same year.
 In 2001, Ivankov was named godfather to Alexei Nemov's son.

-Ivankov has a son, and is currently married to his second wife.
+Ivankov has a son and is currently married to his second wife, Valentina.